 • Box 20 contains the name of the locality.

 Employees receive multiple copies of the same W-2 from each employer, to be filed with a federal tax return, a state tax return, and to be kept for the employee’s records.
 The IRS recommends keeping copies of W-2s for at least six years in case they contact you.

 Now that you know what a W-2 tax form is, you may wonder, who gets one?
 If you are an employee of a business, you should receive a W-2.
 If, however, you are a freelancer (aka an independent contractor), you should receive a Form 1099, showing freelance income subject to self-employment taxation, and not a W-2.

 Recommended: How Do I Know What Tax Bracket I Am In?

 The IRS requires employers to send out W-2s by January 31st for the prior tax year.
 This allows employees to prepare for tax season and get their returns in by mid-April.
 So if you are awaiting your W-2 for 2022, it would be sent to you by January 31, 2023.
 It might take a few days for the mail service to deliver it to you.

 The Connection Between a W-2 and a W-4

 Employees won’t be asked to complete a W-4 form again unless they switch employers.
-An employee must take initiative and fill out a new W-4 if their tax circumstances change, such as getting married, having a child, or receiving taxable income not subject to withholding, such as earning money from a contract or freelance job.
+But you should take the initiative to update your W-4 if your tax circumstances change, such as you get married, have a child, get divorced, or receive taxable income not subject to withholding, such as earning money from a contract or freelance job.